 While in the population as a whole women are more likely to work in sectors affected by the lockdown, this is driven by the white ethnic groups.
-In contrast, across many minority ethnic groups, men are actually more likely to work in shutdown sectors than women.
-This is particularly striking for the Bangladeshi and Pakistani groups, with men from the former four times as likely to work in shutdown sectors as white British men, due in large part to their concentration in the restaurant sector, and the latter nearly three times as likely, due in part to their concentration in taxi driving.
-Working age women from these two minority groups are no more likely to work in shutdown sectors than white British women.
-Black African and black Caribbean men are both 50% more likely that white British men to be in shutdown sectors.
+In contrast, across many minority ethnic groups, men are actually more likely to work in shut-down sectors than women.
+This is particularly striking for the Bangladeshi and Pakistani groups, with men from the former four times as likely to work in shut-down sectors as white British men, due in large part to their concentration in the restaurant sector, and the latter nearly three times as likely, due in part to their concentration in taxi driving.
+Working-age women from these two minority groups are no more likely to work in shut-down sectors than white British women.
+Black African and black Caribbean men are both 50% more likely than white British men to be in shut-down sectors.

-■ Men ■ Women White British Other white Indian Pakistani Bangladeshi Black African Black Caribbean 0% 10% 20% 30% 40% 50% 60% % of working age in shut-down sector
+■ Men ■ Women White British Other white Indian Pakistani Bangladeshi Black African Black Caribbean 25% 0% 5% 10% 20% 30% 35% 40% 45% 50% % of working age in shut-down sector

 Figure 12.
-Share of working age population in shut-down sectors in England and Wales, by ethnic group and sex
+Share of working-age population in shut-down sectors in England and Wales, by ethnic group and sex

-Note: Shares represent the proportion of the working age population (16-64) (excluding students) of each group in the identified industries.
+Note: Shares represent the proportion of the working-age population (aged 16-64) (excluding students) of each group in the identified industries.